 - The yearly Grand Finale fundraiser is organised by over 1700 local Collection Centres, which manage the public fundraiser and hold various cultural and sporting events locally.
 There are 120 thousand volunteers involved in the one-day charity event.
 Our volunteers are fundraising everywhere, where there is an active Polish community - from the USA to Japan!

-- In 2003 we have been honoured by two commemorative coins issued by the National Bank of Poland.
-The Polish National Post has issued commemorative stamps in order to celebrate the 12th, 13th, 14th, 15th, 17th, 20th, 21st, 23rd, and 24th Grand Finale.
+- In 2003 we were honoured by two commemorative coins issued by the National Bank of Poland.
+The Polish National Post has issued commemorative stamps to celebrate the 12th, 13th, 14th, 15th, 17th, 20th, 21st, 23rd, and 24th Grand Finale.
 The commemorative stamps can be viewed on the website of the Polish National Post.

-- In order to thank everyone who has been helping during the winter fundraiser, we organise the largest free open-air festival in Europe - Woodstock Festival Poland - which has been inspired by the ideals of peace, love, freedom, and friendship.
+- To thank everyone who has been helping during the winter fundraiser, we organise the most massive free open-air festival in Europe - Pol'and'Rock Festival- which has been inspired by the ideals of peace, love, freedom, and friendship.

 We aim to go far beyond supporting medicine in Poland, engaging in activities in different initiatives and platforms:

-- In 1999 we have organised a medical convoy for Albanian refugees.
+- In 1999 we organised a medical convoy for Albanian refugees.

-- In 2005 we have purchased medical equipment for tsunami-stricken hospitals in Sri Lanka.
-We have supplied 5 hospitals with much-needed devices.
+- In 2005 we purchased medical equipment for tsunami-stricken hospitals in Sri Lanka.
+We have supplied five hospitals with much-needed devices.

-- In 2006 we have supported Polish Firefighting Services.
+- In 2006 we supported Polish Firefighting Services.

-- In 2012 we have donated 100 'Braille typewriters' for blind pupils from Kibeho school in Rwanda.
+- In 2012 we donated 100 'Braille typewriters' for blind pupils from Kibeho school in Rwanda.

-- In 2013 we have organised first Now!
+- In 2013 we organised first Now!
 Go Online conference on implementation of new technologies and how online presence can shape the work of the third sector.
-In 2014 we have invited Polish NGOs to attend meetings and seminars on NGOs and digital world.
+In 2014 we invited Polish NGOs to attend meetings and seminars on NGOs and the digital world.

 Leadership and governance of the Foundation